-Whilst the freedom of having your own business or working from home often means that you are able to dictate your own hours, attend school sports day or work in your pyjamas if you so wish…..it also means that you will need to develop super-human skills in self motivation and how not to become easily distracted whilst working,
+Whilst the freedom of having your online business from home or working from home often means that you are able to dictate your own hours, attend school sports day or work in your pajamas if you so wish…..it also means that you will need to develop super-human skills in self-motivation and how not to become easily distracted whilst working,

 If you find your mind wandering to the clogged up drain or whether the dog needs a haircut, then it’s high time to read our top tips on keeping your attention focused on your business and regaining your work mojo!

 Set aside an area in your home – it doesn’t have to be a separate room – where you can stay ‘on task’, avoid interruptions and be ‘at work’.
 A big no-no here has to be setting up an office where you sleep – if you can’t separate your living and working space how will you ever ‘turn off’?
 Although comfort is important, you will feel more productive working at a desk than slumped on a sofa or bed with your laptop.
 If possible, position yourself near some natural light-this has been proven to enhance well being and productivity.
 Also, provide an area that can be locked away for paperwork, stationery and business paraphernalia so that you are able to switch off when needed.